John Gant

-John Michael Gant (born August 6, 1992) is an American professional baseball pitcher who is a free agent.
+John Michael Gant (born August 6, 1992) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
 He has previously played in Major League Baseball (MLB) for the Atlanta Braves, St. Louis Cardinals, and Minnesota Twins.

 Early life

-Gant was born and raised in Savannah, Georgia, before moving to Wesley Chapel, Florida at the age of 11.
+Gant was born and raised in Savannah, Georgia, before moving to Wesley Chapel, Florida, at the age of 11.
 He grew up an Atlanta Braves fan.
 Gant attended Wiregrass Ranch High School in Wesley Chapel.
 As a senior, he was 6–0 with a 1.90 ERA with two no-hitters and 107 strikeouts.
 He committed to play college baseball at Long Island University.

 Professional career

 New York Mets

 Gant was drafted by the New York Mets in the 21st round of the 2011 Major League Baseball draft out of Wiregrass Ranch High School.
 He signed with the Mets for $185,000, forgoing his commitment to Long Island, and made his professional debut with the rookie-level Gulf Coast League Mets, with whom he was 0–1 with a 6.48 ERA.
 Gant spent 2012 with the Kingsport Mets and pitched one game for the Savannah Sand Gnats, and with the two teams was a combined 3–4 with a 4.98 ERA.
 He played 2013 with the Brooklyn Cyclones where he was 6–4 with a 2.89 ERA in 13 starts and 2014 back with Savannah where he compiled an 11–5 record and 2.56 ERA in 12 starts.
 Gant began the 2015 season in the Binghamton Mets starting rotation, for whom he was 4–5 with a 4.70 ERA, He also started six games for the St. Lucie Mets.